YashdalfTheGray/ieee-workshop/talk/building-the-client.md

 The service we are going to add is going to live under the file `particle.service.ts`.
 The skeleton for this service can be copied and pasted from [here](https://gist.githubusercontent.com/YashdalfTheGray/a80085637f61daa9cd1ec07ff29917f9/raw/b5f385a0b5bdc15a9f1c26d0c3820bc5d71a3b14/particle.service.ts).
 The skeleton helps us out with a couple of things.
 First, we tell Angular that this service can be injected as a dependency into other components in the app.
 We also pull in `Http`, `Response`, `RequestOptions` and `Headers` from `angular2/http` and `Observable` from `../node_modules/rxjs/Rx.d.ts`.
 We will use these to write code to talk to our Particle API.

 First, let's ask Angular to give us a reference to the `Http` object.
 That will happen in the class constructor.
 We need two pieces of data from the Particle API.
 A list of devices that are available to us for consuming data from and the actual data from these devices.
-For this we'll write two methods, `getDevices()` and `getVariable()`.
+For this we will write two methods, `getDevices()` and `getVariable()`.

 One thing to keep in mind is that the Particle API requires authorization.
 We use the `RequestOptions` class to customize the headers that we are attaching to the request and the `Headers` class set custom headers to our request.

 The return value from our functions is `Observable<Response>`.
 An `Observable` is just a data stream.
 It can be represented by a timeline that has events happening every so often and at some point, it ends.
-We'll see how to get data out of an `Observable` when we start using our service.
+We will see how to get data out of an `Observable` when we start using our service.

 ```javascript
 export class ParticleService {